-Situated in the up-scale luxury retail hub, The Apollo, Ginza opened its doors on 31st March 2016.
-The Apollo Ginza, is the first modern Greek restaurant to ever open in Japan.
+The Apollo, Ginza, Jonathan’s latest venture in the heart of Tokyo, Japan has extended Jonathan’s career beyond our shores.
+Situated in an upscale luxury retail hub, The Apollo, Ginza opened its doors in March last year and is the first Australian Greek restaurant to ever open in that region.

-Jonathan is a supporter of several charities including StreetSmart Australia.
-He embraces theopportunity his businesses have to make a positive difference in the local & global community.
+Jonathan is a supporter of several charities including Starlight Foundation 5 Chefs Dinner and StreetSmart Australia.
+He embraces the opportunity his businesses have to make a positive difference in the local & global community.